Bereaved parents 'let down at work'

 Bereaved parents 'let down at work by lack of support'

-Three out of five parents who went back to work after their baby died said no-one talked to them about their loss, a stillbirth charity says.
+Two out of five parents who went back to work after their baby died said no-one talked to them about their loss, a charity says.

 A survey of more than 2,500 bereaved parents also found that most employers did not offer any support.